-Participants hail from Belleville, Cahokia, Clayton, East St. Louis, Ferguson-Florissant, Francis Howell, Hazelwood, Kirkwood, Ladue, Lindbergh, Normandy, Parkway, Pattonville, Ritenour, Riverview Gardens, Rockwood, St. Louis Public Schools, University City and Webster Groves school districts and several parochial, private and charter schools.
-Twenty-five graduating seniors, including representatives from each district and Mathews-Dickey members, receive $1,000 college scholarships for their community service, extra-curricular participation and academic excellence.
+A team of educational advisors rounded up participants from Belleville, Brentwood, Clayton, East St. Louis, Ferguson-Florissant, Francis Howell, Hazelwood, Jennings, Kirkwood, Ladue, Lindbergh, Normandy, Parkway, Pattonville, Ritenour, Riverview Gardens, Rockwood, St. Louis Public Schools, University City and Webster Groves school districts.
+Several parochial, private and charter schools also participated.

 ©2013 Mathews-Dickey Boys' & Girls' Club.
 All Right Reserved.

 Site Designed & Donated by Dayton Ohio Web Site Design

 Mathews-Dickey Boys' & Girls' Club is a nonprofit 501 (c) (3) United Way member agency that annually provides educational, athletic and cultural enrichment programs to more than 40,000 young people from throughout the St. Louis metropolitan area.
 Since 1960 the Club has taught youth respect, restraint and responsibility so that they may obtain credibility, integrity and accountability.
 For more information, call Bill Fronczak at (314) 382-5952, ext.
 234.